gurdalertek/EdenEngine/README.md

 # EdenEngine
-``EdenEngine`` is an **analytics engine for MagicEden NFT Collections data**, obtained through the [MagicEden API](https://api.magiceden.dev/#31fe6d3b-80eb-4d78-8582-3e66eeb45c25).
-The engine is implemented as a KNIME workflow.
-The current implementation of the engine focuses on the analysis of the text data in the ``description`` field of the data on Collections, which can be accessed through the [Collections API call](https://api-mainnet.magiceden.dev/v2/collections?offset=0&limit=500).
-In other words, ``EdenEngine`` is a **text analytics engine** that analyzes text content of MagicEden NFT Collections.
+- ``EdenEngine`` is an **analytics engine for MagicEden NFT Collections data**, obtained through the [MagicEden API](https://api.magiceden.dev/#31fe6d3b-80eb-4d78-8582-3e66eeb45c25).
+- The engine is implemented as a KNIME workflow, using the [KNIME Analytics Platform](https://www.knime.com/).
+- The current implementation of the engine focuses on the analysis of the text data in the ``description`` field of the data on Collections, which can be accessed through the [Collections API call](https://api-mainnet.magiceden.dev/v2/collections?offset=0&limit=500).
+- In other words, ``EdenEngine`` is a **text analytics engine** that analyzes text content of MagicEden NFT Collections.

 ## Start Here: